Is the left right political spectrum still applicable ?

 In the new national assembly of the people the radical progressives of the socialists and liberals sat on the left and the conservatives who were trying to protect (conserve) the monarchy and the existing authoritarian system or at least slow that change sat on the right.
 Originally they were seating positions but now refer to ideology.

 It described government style and human rights /social issues and somewhat economic issues.
-But as liberalism became dominant and capitalist economic system became established, the status quo, liberalism moved to the right, and economics became as (and more in my opinion ) integral to politics than social issues.
+But as liberalism became dominant and the capitalist economic system became established, the status quo, liberalism moved to the right, and economics became as (and more in my opinion ) integral to politics than social issues.
 Theres no social freedom without economic freedom.

 The radicals became the utopian socialists and later Karl Marx rebutted utopian socialism and espoused communism which coincided with the rise of anarchism .
 Anarchism while in conflict with Marxism on implementation is still considered communism as most definitions of anarchism fit Marxs description of communism.
 Communism being a society of no class, no state and no money.
 They were both in the 1st international until most anarchists left over disagreements.